-Poets' Café returns on Friday 14 May at 8pm - once again online until South Street can welcome the night back.
+Poets' Café returns on Friday 9 July at 8pm - once again online until South Street can welcome the night back.
 This month's guest is Hilary Hares, who runs poetry workshops for causes she supports and has been fortunate to be widely published both in print and online.
-Your host this month is Susan Utting.
+Your host this month is Claire Dyer.
 See our event page for details on how to attend the Zoom event.

 Club F.O.D. was initially formed to provide a regular and accessible dedicated safe space for the LGBTQ+ community and used to put on regular monthly nights at The Bla Bla.
 Now a charity in their own right, they've ramped up their online offering and are currently running a number of regular virtual events for the LGBTQ+ community and all its allies during lockdown, including:

 - Mondays 8pm - FOD Bods Quiz Night